Bibek-Kumar-Thagunna/Attendify-Smart-Attendance-System/readme.md

 - **📍 Location-Bound QR Attendance**
   - Teachers generate a QR code with a **custom radius limit**
   - Students can scan and mark attendance **only within the defined area**
-  - Attempts from outside range are **blocked and notified to the teacher**
+  - Attempts from outside range are **blocked** and **instantly notified** to the teacher

 - **🔄 Dynamic QR Refresh**
   - QR code **changes every 5 seconds** to prevent screenshot sharing and proxy attempts

 - **🖥 QR Display on Web**
-  - QR generated on teacher’s mobile is **mirrored to the web dashboard** for projector display
+  - QR generated from the teacher’s mobile automatically **mirrors to the web dashboard**
+  - Useful for displaying on **projector / smartboard / big screens**

 - **📱 Mobile-Based QR Scan & Generate**
-  - Teachers generate QR and students scan using the **Flutter mobile app**
+  - Teachers generate QR and students scan it from the **Flutter mobile app**
-  - Ensures accurate real-time location validation
+  - Real-time location verification ensures secure attendance

 - **🔐 Device Lock System**
-  - Each student account can log in on **only one device**
+  - Each student account can log in to **only one device**
-  - Prevents sharing credentials and marking attendance on someone else’s behalf
+  - Prevents login sharing and remote attendance marking
-  - Device reset requires admin approval
+  - Device reset requires **admin approval**

 ---